 Once you’ve updated your iTunes or macOS, try restoring your iPhone again.
 If it still doesn’t work then it might be time to try another option on the list.

 If you don't see the "Check for Updates" on iTunes.
 You must download the software from Microsoft Store, which will update it automatically.

 2. Force Restart your iPhone Stuck in Boot Loop

 How you can force restart your iPhone will depend on the model you own.
 And it is extremely effective if you have this issue during iOS 15 update.
 Below you will find an explanation on how to force restart your specific iPhone model.

-Force Restart your iPhone 8 and later models:
+Force Restart your iPhone 8 and iPhone SE (2nd generation and later):

 - Press the Volume Up button and then quickly release.

 - Press the Volume Down button and quickly release it.